piokuc/trafficstatistics/README.md

 ----------------|-------------------------
 AADFYear        | AADFs are shown for each year from 2000 onwards.
 CP (count  point) | a unique  reference  for the road link that links  the  AADFs to the  road network.
-ONS GOR Name | the  former Government  Office  Region that the  CP sits within.
+Estimation_method | Estimation method
-ONS LA Name | the  local authority  that the  CP sits within.
-Road | this is the  road name  (for instance  M25 or A3).
-RCat | the  classification of the  road type  (see data definitions for the full  list).
+Estimation_method_detailed | Detailed description of the estimation method LocalAuthority | Local authority  that the CP sits within Road | this is the  road name  (for instance  M25 or A3) RoadCategory | the  classification of the  road type  (see data definitions for the full  list).
-S Ref E | Easting coordinates of the CP location.
+Easting | Easting coordinates of the CP location.
-S Ref N | Easting coordinates of the CP location.
+Northing | Northing coordinates of the CP location.
-A-Junction | The  road name of the  start junction  of the  link B-Junction | The  road name of the  end junction  of the  link LenNet | Total length  of the  network  road link for that CP (in kilometres).
+StartJunction | The  road name of the  start junction  of the  link EndJunction | The  road name of the  end junction  of the  link LinkLength_km | Total length  of the  network  road link for that CP (in kilometres).
-LenNet_miles | Total length  of the network  road link  for that CP (in miles).
+LinkLength_miles| Total length  of the network  road link  for that CP (in miles).
-FdPC | AADF for pedal cycles.
+PedalCycles | AADF for pedal cycles.
-Fd2WMV | AADF for two-wheeled  motor vehicles.
+Motorcycles | AADF for two-wheeled  motor vehicles.
-FdCar | AADF for Cars and Taxis.
+CarsTaxi | AADF for Cars and Taxis.
-FdBus | AADF for Buses and Coaches
-FdL GV | AADF for LGVs.
+BusesCoaches | AADF for Buses and Coaches LightGoodsVehicles | AADF for LGVs.
-FdHGVR2 | AADF for two-rigid axle  HGVs.
+V2AxleRigidHGV | AADF for two-rigid axle  HGVs.
-FdHGVR3 | AADF for three-rigid axle  HGVs.
+V3AxleRigidHGV | AADF for three-rigid axle  HGVs.
-FdHGVR4 | AADF for four or more rigid axle  HGVs.
+V4or5AxleRigidHGV | AADF for four or more rigid axle  HGVs.
-FdHGVA3 | AADF for three  or four-articulated  axle HGVs.
+V3or4AxleArticHGV | AADF for three  or four-articulated  axle HGVs.
-FdHGVA5 | AADF for five-articulated  axle  HGVs.
+V5AxleArticHGV | AADF for five-articulated  axle  HGVs.
-Fd HGVA6 | AADF for six-articulated  axle  HGVs.
+V6orMoreAxleArticHGV | AADF for six-articulated  axle  HGVs.
-FdHGV | AADF for all HGVs.
+AllHGVs | AADF for all HGVs.
-FdAll_MV | AADF for all motor vehicles. ward     | ward district | district
-latitude | latitude
+AllMotorVehicles | AADF for all motor vehicles. ward     | ward district | district latitude | latitude